vivekp6300/clevertap-csv-download/README.md

-## CleverTap python csv download tool
+## Python 2 to Python 3 fork of CleverTap python csv download tool

+### Notes
+Everything remains the same.
+Just use 2to3 plugin to port this to Python 3 and fixed the writefile command to not use the byte "b" flag

 ### Usage
 to download user profiles/events to a csv: